e-vakker/hybrid-office-dc-gns3-lab/README.md

-# Hybrid Office Data Center GNS3 Lab
+# Virtual Office & Infrastructure Lab

 I have created a GNS3 lab to develop and enhance my system administration skills.
 My approach is to start with a foundational setup and gradually integrate more advanced technologies.